tmhglnd/mercury/docs/02-instrument.md

 The polySynth functions the same as the synth in the sense that you choose a waveform, set a `note()`, add a `shape()`, etc. For explanation of those functions see above.

 The extra feature of the polySynth is that it allows for overlapping notes to generate for example chords.
 Notes provided to the `note()` function as a 2-dimensional list will be played at the same time as a chord.
 By default there are 8 voices available at the same time.
+Voice stealing is `on` by default meaning if a new note is played while all voices are busy the oldest triggered note will be removed.

 ```java
 // note the double [[ ]] to generate a 2d-list